 Parameter Description Setting range Default Menu path

 Mode Select if trip circuit is going to be monitored when the Closed, Closed [Protection Para

 breaker is closed or when the breaker is either open or close.
 Either /Global Prot Para

-\bigcirc /Supervision
+/Supervision

 /TCS]

 Input 1 Select the input configured to monitor the trip coil when 1n, Dig Inputs [Protection Para

 the breaker is closed. /Global Prot Para

-\bigcirc /Supervision
+/Supervision

 /TCS]

 Input 2 Select the input configured to monitor the trip coil when 1n, Dig Inputs [Protection Para

 the breaker is open.
 Only available if Mode set to "Either". /Global Prot Para

-\bigcirc Only available if: Mode = Either /Supervision
+/Supervision

-/TCS]
+Only available if: Mode = Either /TCS]

-ExBlo1 .
-1n, Assignment List [Protection Para
+ExBlo1 External blocking of the module, if blocking is activated 1n, Assignment -,- [Protection Para

-/Global Prot Para
+(allowed) within a parameter set and if the state of the assigned signal is true.
+List /Global Prot Para

-\bigcirc /Supervision
+designed signal to due. /Supervision

 /TCS]

 ExBlo2 External blocking of the module, if blocking is activated 1n, Assignment List [Protection Para

 (allowed) within a parameter set and if the state of the assigned signal is true. /Global Prot Para

-/Supervision
+accigned digital to thec. /Supervision

 /TCS]